Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2025.1.29
+===
+Most successful analytical strategies are only going to give you a small advantage.
+It's important to stick to the right strategy.

+We all want passive income.
+From financing perspective, generating passive income is about identifying valuable assets and lend out.

 2025.1.20 – 2025.1.28
 ===
 First week on the desk.
 I’ve been trying to allocate time for work, sports, music, and sleep, but I’m barely managing to keep up.